HongjianTang/obsidian-ai-interface/README.md

 4. Enable the plugin in Obsidian settings
 5. Set up your API key in plugin settings
 6. Restart Obsidian

+## Usage

+- Click "Add service" to add a new service, the new service will be auto selected as the active service
+- Rename service to your desired name
+- Change the provider, api key, model, etc.
+- It would auto save the changes
+- If you want to change the active service, you can click the dropdown menu to select the new active service

 ## Developer API